daverbuj/MergeSV/README.md

       <--------->      <-------->        <------->
 ```

-MergeSV is a command line tool
+MergeSV is a command line tool used merge BED file tracks based on both reciprocal overlap and proximity to the ends of the tracks.

 ## Installation